enso-org/enso/doc/design/type-system/type-discipline.md

 - Does `:` == `<:`, in the presence of open rows?
 Need to be able to say
   + `a` _is_ the set
   + `a` is a _member_ of the set
+- Monadic Contexts and monad-bind vs. let.
+How do we determine it?
+Consider list monad, but also `in`.

 # Steps